GuckLab/ggf/docs/sec_concept_theory.rst

 ======================
-The following derivations are based on the theoretical considerations of Lur'e :cite:`Lure1964` for a rotationally symmetric deformation of a sphere and their application to the OS by Ananthakrishnan et al. :cite:`Ananthakrishnan2006`.
+The following derivations are based on the theoretical considerations of Lur'e :cite:`Lure1964` for a rotationally symmetric deformation of a sphere (which in general does not result in prolate spheroids) and their application to the OS by Ananthakrishnan et al. :cite:`Ananthakrishnan2006`.
 Note that a corrigendum has been published for this article in 2008 :cite:`Ananthakrishnan2008Corr`.